Volunteer Care Projects with Children Overseas in Ghana

 - Start dates: Flexible

-Ghana is a fantastic place to spend time volunteering abroad with children in orphanages and day care centres.
+Ghana is a fantastic place to spend time volunteering abroad with children in day care centres.
 Ghana in West Africa is a country of rich natural resources and ancient traditions.
 However, an ever-growing disparity between rich and poor has resulted in a large percentage of the population still living in poverty.
 Poor health and sanitation have contributed to the low life expectancy and high infant mortality rates.
 Problems such as violent methods of discipline, child labour, and poor education means that childhood in Ghana can be a real struggle, which is why our volunteer Care projects are so important.

 Volunteer care work in Ghana is an ideal way to get involved and help improve the welfare of the children.
 You can contribute toward this important development work during a gap year or career break, or as a worthwhile way to spend a vacation.
 Volunteers with qualifications and experience are welcome but you do not need to have either to volunteer.
 Energy, passion, and commitment to the work at hand are all that you need.